Tomin1/open-new-posts-on-tabs/README.md

 follow the guidelines above for code contributions and note that:
  - You should have good skills in the language that you are translating to.
    Native skills with good education preferred.
- - You should use this extension yourself to be familiar with it's operation.
+ - You should use this extension yourself to be familiar with its operation.
  - Think how other people may understand your chosen wording and how much there is change to misunderstand what you wrote.